DPI-WE/rails-organizing-js-code/content.md

 This led to the introduction of [Webpacker](https://github.com/rails/webpacker) in Rails 5, allowing the integration of modern JavaScript frameworks (like [React](https://react.dev/) or [Vue](https://vuejs.org/)), tools like [Babel](https://babeljs.io/) for transpiling and [npm](https://www.npmjs.com/) for managing third party libraries.

 <aside>
   Babel is a JavaScript transpiler that is used to convert ES6 code into backwards-compatible JavaScript code that can be run by older JavaScript engines.
-It allows web developers to take advantage of the newest features of the language while continuing to support older browsers like Internet Explorer.
+It allows web developers to take advantage of the newest features of JavaScript while still supporting older browsers like Internet Explorer.
 </aside>

 <aside>